Keyboard shortcuts

 docker pull ghcr.io/lambdaclass/ethrex:latest

-docker pull ghcr.io/lambdaclass/ethrex:unstable
+docker pull ghcr.io/lambdaclass/ethrex:main

 docker pull ghcr.io/lambdaclass/ethrex:<version-tag>

-Existing tags are available in the GitHub repo
+Find available tags in the GitHub repo.

-Verify the image is working
+Verify the image is working:

 docker run --rm ghcr.io/lambdaclass/ethrex --version